Driver threatened, then dragged in Brooklyn road rage fight

 Two residents saw the attack and tried to help the 24-year-old victim afterwards.

-The victim ended up flipping in the air, in between two parked cars.
+The victim ended up flipping in the air, ending up in between two parked cars.
 Police report he was taken to the hospital with injuries only to his hips and hands.
 It could've been far worse.
 He was able to stand after the incident.

 Meanwhile, the suspect took off, with part of his fender left behind.

 Police are still searching for the driver of the white Hyundai that left the scene.
-The car had tags from Florida.

 ----------